astradamus/TRELLIS/README.md

 ## ⚖️ License

 TRELLIS models and the majority of the code are licensed under the [MIT License](LICENSE).
 The following submodules may have different licenses:
-- [**diffoctreerast**](https://github.com/JeffreyXiang/diffoctreerast): We developed a CUDA-based real-time differentiable octree renderer for rendering radiance fields as part of this project.
-This renderer is derived from the [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) project and is available under the [LICENSE](https://github.com/JeffreyXiang/diffoctreerast/blob/master/LICENSE).
+- [**diffoctreerast**]~~(https://github.com/JeffreyXiang/diffoctreerast): We developed a CUDA-based real-time differentiable octree renderer for rendering radiance fields as part of this project.
+This renderer is derived from the [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) project and is available under the [LICENSE](https://github.com/JeffreyXiang/diffoctreerast/blob/master/LICENSE).~~
+    - **This module has been completely removed due to non-commercial license of derived module.**

 - [**Modified Flexicubes**](https://github.com/MaxtirError/FlexiCubes): In this project, we used a modified version of [Flexicubes](https://github.com/nv-tlabs/FlexiCubes) to support vertex attributes.
 This modified version is licensed under the [LICENSE](https://github.com/nv-tlabs/FlexiCubes/blob/main/LICENSE.txt).